Extreme equivalent width-selected low-mass starbursts at $z=4-9$: insights into their role in cosmic reionization: The contribution of EELGs to cosmic reionization

 Ionizing photon production efficiency is a key parameter that quantifies the number of hydrogen-ionizing photons produced per unit of UV luminosity.
 SAMs predict that, due to a strong metallicity dependency, UV-faint, low-mass galaxies have \xiion~values that are up to a factor of 2 higher than those of more massive galaxies, with the efficiency further enhanced at higher sSFRs \citep{Yung2020a}.
 We estimated \xiion~following \cite{Llerena2024xi}, with \xiion$=\dfrac{\rm{N(H^0)}}{\rm{L}_{UV}}$, where $\rm{N(H^0)}$ is the ionizing photon rate in units s$^{-1}$ and L$_{UV}$ is the UV luminosity density in units of erg s$^{-1}$ Hz$^{-1}$ at rest-frame 1500\r{A}.
 We estimate $\rm{N(H^0)}$ using the dust-corrected \halpha~luminosity as L$(\rm{H\alpha})[\rm{erg\, s^{-1}}]=1.36\times 10^{-12} N(H^0) [\rm{s^{-1}}]$, which was derived from \cite{Leitherer1995} assuming no ionizing photons escape from the galaxy and case B recombination.
 For \flyc\,$>0$, \xiion~scales by a factor 1/(1-\flyc).

 In Fig. \ref{fig:ewo3_xi}, we show the relation between EW(\oiii) and \xiion.
 This relation arises because large EWs are typically linked to young, metal-poor stellar populations, which are expected to produce copious amounts of hydrogen-ionizing photons \citep[e.g.,][]{Chevallard2018}.
-We found a mean log(\xiion [Hz erg$^{-1}$])~=~25.34 for the sample, which is higher than the mean log(\xiion [Hz erg$^{-1}$])~=~25.22 found for the general population of star-forming galaxies at similar redshift \citep{Llerena2024xi} and also predicted from SAMs at $z=6-8$ in the same stellar mass range of the sample with \cite{Bruzual_2003} models \citep{Yung2020a}.
+We found a {median} log(\xiion [Hz erg$^{-1}$])~=~{25.37, with a 16-84th percentile interval between 25.19 and 25.50 (Table \ref{tab:correlations}).
+The median \xiion} for the sample is higher than the {median} log(\xiion [Hz erg$^{-1}$])~=~25.22 found for the general population of star-forming galaxies at similar redshift \citep{Llerena2024xi} and also predicted from SAMs at $z=6-8$ in the same stellar mass range of the sample with \cite{Bruzual_2003} models \citep{Yung2020a}.
 Our sample follows the relations found in a wide range of redshifts \cite[e.g.,][]{Llerena2024xi,Begley2025xi,Pahl2025xi} with an increasing \xiion~with increasing EW(\oiii).
 We note that even in the most extreme EW(\oiii), the \xiion~values do not reach the theoretical limits of log(\xiion [Hz erg$^{-1}$])~=~26 expected for young metal-poor stellar populations \citep{Raiter2010,Maseda2020} and from simulations of PopIII populations \citep{Lecroq2025}.
 Therefore, EELGs are efficient producers of ionizing photons, although they are not the most efficient ones, as they do not reach the maximum theoretical values of \xiion.